 Private Autism and ADHD Assessments

 Understanding your neurodevelopmental profile can help you access the support you need to thrive.
-At Psicon, we provide private assessments for autism and ADHD - either individually or combined - delivered by our specialist clinical teams based in Kent and Hampshire, and operating throughout the South East of England.
-Our thorough diagnostic process ensures you receive clear answers and practical guidance, whether you're seeking an assessment for yourself or your child.
+At Psicon, we provide private autism and ADHD assessments - either individually or combined - for adults and children, with online assessments available across the UK where clinically appropriate, alongside in-person assessments delivered by our specialist clinical teams at our clinics in Kent and Hampshire.

 Can you have combined autism and ADHD?